futurice/cv-generator/README.md

 # Futurice CV Generator

+Note, this repository contains copies of some Sharp Sans fonts.
+Add your machine to https://inventory.futurice.com/inventory/license/546 if you didn't already have them installed.

 ## Running locally

-To run, you need Python 3 and Redis.
+To run, you need Python 3 and Postgresql.
 In a Python virtualenv do

 ```
 $ pip install -r requirements.txt